wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-microsoft-teams-voice-issues/includes/3-understand-emergency-calling-issues.md

 ### Troubleshooting emergency calling
 Before troubleshooting emergency calling issues, always check that the client’s public IP address is added to the tenant trusted IP list.
-If you use Phone System Direct Routing and the error message Update the TeamsEmergencyCallRouting Policy to avoid emergency call failures is displayed, you need to update your Teams Emergency Call Routing policy.
-Previously, a ‘+’ was inserted before a dialled number but this was changed so that the number is sent as dialled.
+If you use Phone System Direct Routing and the error message "Update the TeamsEmergencyCallRouting Policy to avoid emergency call failures" is displayed, you need to update your Teams Emergency Call Routing policy.
+Previously, a ‘+’ was inserted before a dialed number but this was changed so that the number is sent as dialed.
 Update your Teams Emergency Call Routing policy to reflect this change.
 Also, check the session border controller logs.
 This will verify that calls are being routed to the correct SBC.

 ### Troubleshoot missing locations